nhsuk/nhsuk-prototype-kit-version-one/docs/guides/asynchronous-apis.md

 Calling an API is an inherently asynchronous operation, which means that the rendering of a template that uses data from an API needs to be correctly scheduled.

-UPP supports this by allowing a handler to return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) that resolves to the input required for the template.
+The Prototype Kit supports this by allowing a handler to return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) that resolves to the input required for the template.

 Here is a simple example that waits for 3 seconds before returning the data